Skip to main content

 We know that absences happen — illness, appointments, family needs, and unexpected circumstances are part of life.
 What matters most is open communication.
 Please let us know if your child will be absent and reach out if you’re facing challenges that make regular attendance tough.
 Together, we can problem-solve and connect you with supports so your child can be present and successful.

 Thank you for all you do to support your children and our school community.
-We look forward to a happy, healthy, and successful 2026 at Lake Louise Elementary!
+We look forward to a happy, healthy, and successful spring season at Lake Louise Elementary!

 In Partnership,